How to Apply

 - Completed APPIC Application for Psychology Internship (AAPI) form.
 The AAPI may be downloaded from www.appic.org.

 - In a "cover letter" or "letter of interest," describe your qualifications and professional experience which you believe make you a good match with our site.
 Please also elaborate your specific goals for internship.
-Please limit the length of the letter to 500 words.
+Please limit the length of the letter to 750 words (excluding the applicant's address).

 - Current vita.